-This group at Pokeno, photographed some time between 1861 and 1863, are thought to be objecting to a survey.
-The survey was to establish the line of the Great South Road, built from Auckland into the Waikato, and seen by Māori as a threat to their sovereignty.
+This group at Pokeno, photographed between 1861 and 1863, are thought to be objecting to a survey to establish the line of the Great South Road from Auckland into Waikato, which was seen by Māori as a threat to their sovereignty.
 Blocking the path of the surveyors was one tactic; others included the removal of survey pegs and surveyors’ tools.

 Te whakamahi i tēnei tūemi